TUW-GEO/poets/_pages/home.md

 Poets° is a collection of Python packages for the downloading, reading, conversion and comparison of geospatial data with a focus on soil moisture.
-The included packages cover the following broad features:
+The included packages cover the following use cases:

 - Automated downloading of supported products.
 - Conversion of image/swath based products into time series based formats.
 - Reading of the resulting geospatial time series dataset.
-- Comparison or Validation of multiple geospatial time series datasets.
+- Comparison/Validation of multiple geospatial time series datasets.

 The Python packages that form Poets° can be used as standalone libraries or in combination.